Buruku: Population

+Food production

 Over 80% of adults in this rural population are engaged in food crop production but each household also holds some livestock and citrus farm.
 The crop farmers produce yams, cassava, soyabeans, rice, groundnuts, sesame seed (beniseed), beans, guinea corn, millet, bambara nuts, ginger, sugar cane, and maize.
 Buruku is a riverine local government area with large areas of Katsina-Ala River Basin where sugar cane is planted in commercial quantity.

 Rice is also produced in commercial quantities along the River Katsina-Ala basin and its streams/tributaries.
 Popular local markets in Buruku LGA are Ityowanye, Adi, Abwa, Buruku, Adogo, Kur, Usen, Agwabi, Ortese-Mbashian, Gbanyam, Ugah, Jingir, and Dogo/Wuna.
 Buruku has a large citrus and soya beans market at Ityowanye.

-The postal code of the area is 981.

 Languages

 Languages spoken in Buruku LGA include Etulo, Tiv, Hausa, among others.

 Climate

-The temperature ranges from 63 °F to 92 °F and has a wet season marked by gloomy skies and a dry season marked by humid weather.
+Buruku lies within the tropical savanna zone with a rainy season lasting from April to October and a dry season dominated by Harmattan winds from December to February.
+Temperatures generally range from 22 C to 33 C, and annual rainfall averages 1,200–1,700 mm.